Floorp-Projects/Floorp/remote/test/puppeteer/CONTRIBUTING.md

     1. On your local machine, pull from [upstream](https://github.com/puppeteer/puppeteer) and make sure the last commit is the one just merged.
     2. Run `git status` and make sure there are no untracked files.
         - **WHY**: this is to avoid adding unnecessary files to the npm package.
-    3. Run `npm install` to make sure the latest `lib/protocol.d.ts` is generated.
-    4. Run [`npx pkgfiles`](https://www.npmjs.com/package/pkgfiles) to make sure you don't publish anything unnecessary.
+    3. Run [`npx pkgfiles`](https://www.npmjs.com/package/pkgfiles) to make sure you don't publish anything unnecessary.
-    5. Run `npm publish`.
+    4. Run `npm publish`.
 This publishes the `puppeteer` package.
 3. Publish `puppeteer-core` to npm.
     1. Run `./utils/prepare_puppeteer_core.js`.
 The script changes the name inside `package.json` to `puppeteer-core`.
     2. Run `npm publish`.
 This publishes the `puppeteer-core` package.